-The below story was reported in the Local Lit section of the Joliet Herald News and emailed to their subscribers on 7/9/19.
+The below story was reported in the Local Lit section of the Joliet Herald News in July 2019.
 What a blessing to be featured!

 Today Cyd Notter, nutrition educator and writer, shares her food memories and the story behind her book.